Chart Color Schemes

 Educational outcomes in Hamilton fall within the lower quartile nationally, indicating opportunities for improvement in qualification attainment

 The area's university qualification rate is 18.3%, significantly lower than Victoria's average of 33.4%.
 Bachelor degrees are the most common at 12.3%, followed by postgraduate qualifications (3.3%) and graduate diplomas (2.7%).
-Vocational credentials are prevalent, with 37.8% of residents aged 15+ holding them.
-Advanced diplomas account for 9.5% and certificates for 28.3%.
+Vocational credentials are prominent, with 37.8% of residents aged 15 and above holding them, including advanced diplomas (9.5%) and certificates (28.3%).
+Educational participation is high, with 25.2% of residents currently enrolled in formal education, including 9.2% in primary, 8.0% in secondary, and 2.0% in tertiary education.

-Educational participation is high at 25.2%, including 9.2% in primary education, 8.0% in secondary education, and 2.0% pursuing tertiary education.
+Educational participation is notably high, with 25.2% of residents currently enrolled in formal education.
+This includes 9.2% in primary education, 8.0% in secondary education, and 2.0% pursuing tertiary education.

 Frequently Asked Questions - Education